-- Set the agenda for each meeting; - Selects the other members of the RCP to attend the meeting; - Ensure that agendas and supporting materials are delivered to members in advance of meetings; - Make the purpose of each meeting clear to members and explain the agenda at the beginning of each meeting; - Clarify and summarise what is happening throughout each meeting; - Keep the meeting moving, by putting time limits on each agenda items and aiming to keep all meetings to two hours or less; - Encourage broad participation from RCP members in discussion, by calling on different members and invited attendees to present and comment; - End each meeting with a summary of decisions and assignments; - Ensure that minutes are taken and are delivered to members on a timely basis; and - Follow up with consistently absent members to determine if they wish to discontinue membership. - 4.
-Responsibilities of RCP Members
+- Set the agenda for each meeting - Selects the other members of the RCP to attend the meeting - Ensure that agendas and supporting materials are delivered to members in advance of meetings - Make the purpose of each meeting clear to members and explain the agenda at the beginning of each meeting - Clarify and summarise what is happening throughout each meeting - Keep the meeting moving, by putting time limits on each agenda items and aiming to keep all meetings to two hours or less - Encourage broad participation from RCP members in discussion, by calling on different members and invited attendees to present and comment - End each meeting with a summary of decisions and assignments - Ensure that minutes are taken and are delivered to members on a timely basis

-The RCP is chaired by the Regional Conflicts Leader and includes members drawn from UK LLP leadership, including from:

-- the UK Board;

-- the UK&I Regional Leadership Team (UK members only); and

-- the FSO UK Leadership Team.

-These members will be selected by the Regional Conflicts Leader based on their roles and expertise, and on the nature of the matter to be addressed.
+- Follow up with consistently absent members to determine if they wish to discontinue membership - 4.
+Responsibilities of RCP Members - A. Composition of the RCP - The RCP is chaired by the Regional Risk Management Leader and includes members drawn from UK LLP leadership, including from: - o the UK Board; - the UK&I Regional Leadership Team (UK members only); - the UK&I Performance, Markets & Investment Committee (UK members only); and - o the FS UK Leadership Team. - Where the subject matter of the RCP relates to the potential provision of professional services, the relevant Service Line Leader, Sub-service Line Leader or Service Line Quality Partner will be included in the Panel and will have voting rights. - Panel members will have voting rights and will be selected by the Regional Risk Management Leader based on their roles and expertise, and on the nature of the matter to be addressed.

-Other attendees, including the Client Service Partner Audit Partner, and the Engagement Partner may be invited to attend all or part of any meeting, as and when appropriate and necessary, but will have no voting rights.
+Other attendees, including the partner referring the issue, GCSP, Audit Partner, Engagement Partner, Market Leader for the Sector, GCO Risk Management and/or Independence representative and BMC representative (other than those eligible for Panel selection and therefore with voting rights) may be invited to attend all or part of any meeting, as and when appropriate and necessary, but will have no voting rights.

-The Global Conflicts Leader will also be invited to attend meetings as and when appropriate and necessary.
+The Global Conflicts Leader or other Global or EMEIA representative will also be invited to attend meetings as and when appropriate and necessary.

-Individual RCP members have the following responsibilities:

-- To review, challenge and propose action on matters presented to them; - Understand the goals, objectives, and desired outcomes of the Global Conflicts Policy; - Understand the interests of stakeholders; - Actively participate in meetings through attendance, discussion, and review of minutes, papers and other documents; - Support open discussion and debate, and encourage fellow RCP members and attendees to voice their insights; and - Follow up on agreed actions on a timely basis and be ready to report on them as agreed.
+- B. Individual RCP members have the following responsibilities: - To review, challenge and propose action on matters presented to them - Understand the goals, objectives, and desired outcomes of the Global Conflicts Policy - Understand the interests of stakeholders - Actively participate in meetings through attendance, discussion, and review of minutes, papers and other documents - Support open discussion and debate, and encourage fellow RCP members and attendees to voice their insights - Follow up on agreed actions on a timely basis and be ready to report on them as agreed